hughbreslin/neorv32_mchp_simple/README.md

 6. Select "Run PROGRAM Action" from the design flow.

+### Integrating NeoRV32 into a Custom Design

+The NeoRV32 source repository contains an [RTL integration script](https://github.com/stnolting/neorv32/blob/main/rtl/system_integration/neorv32_libero_ip.tcl).
+To use NeoRV32 in your own design:

+1. Clone the source repository
+2. In Libero run the integration Tcl script
+3. The NeoRV32 library should now be availble in your Design Hierarchy

 ### Building an Application in SoftConsole

 This repository includes a SoftConsole workspace with a pre-configured sample application.